-Faculty of Science. †Faculty of Biological and Behavioural Sciences.
+[†]Faculty of Biological and Behavioural Sciences.

 Doctor of Philosophy (PhD)

 1. The degree of Doctor of Philosophy may be awarded by the Council on the recommendation of the Higher Degree Committee of the appropriate faculty or board (hereinafter referred to as the Committee) to a candidate who has made an original and significant contribution to knowledge.